solenedel/emoji-mart/README.md

 ## TO DO
-- finish search feature- match queries with pattern matching (not just exact matches)
+- routes for a specific product (each product has its own page)
 - modularise Category button into one component & pass category name as props
 - set up mocha and chai tests
 - set up bootstrap
 - react fragments
 - use css grid for products display
 - add reviews table to schema
+- fade-in and fade-out when products appear and disappear
-- selected category button styled differently
+- selected category button styled differently when selected/clicked

 ## NOTES

-- search query should return products that: have similar name to the query, or are in the same catrgory (ie. is the query is "fruits", return all products from the fruits category)